TejasJD/HorizonEngine2D/README.md

 # groupProject

 Github repository for the Msc, ASD group project.
+This branch adds support for the **[vcpkg](https://vcpkg.io/en/index.html)**.
+It's a cross-platform C++ package manager for acquiring and managing libraries.
+Refer to the link for more information on the tool.

 ## Prerequisites
 1. [Visual studio 2022](https://visualstudio.microsoft.com/) (Follow the *Setup for Development -> Windows* section